kth-step/HolBA/README.md

 $ docker build -t holbase .
 $ docker run -it --rm holbase

-This takes 20-25 minutes on a modern machine and builds an x86 environment.
+This requires an x86 environment and takes 20-25 minutes on a modern machine.
-The second docker command enters the shell where step-by-step instructions below can be run.
+The second docker command enters the shell where the step-by-step instructions below can be run.

-### Alternative 2: manual building
+### Alternative 2: manual installation of dependencies

 HolBA-SE can be replicated outside Docker by manually installing the following dependencies:

 - Poly/ML, version 5.7.1 or later (https://github.com/polyml/polyml/releases)
 - HOL4, tag trindemossen-1 (https://github.com/HOL-Theorem-Prover/HOL/releases/tag/trindemossen-1)